Former Penticton Vee recovering in hospital - BC Local News

 According to the Penguin’s blog, assistant general manager Bill Guerin has spoken with Bellerive, who is in good spirits and expected to make a full recovery.

-According to a release from the Lethbridge Hurricanes, Ryan Vandervlis and former Hurricane Matt Alfaro were also injured in the incident.
+Fellow player Ryan Vandervlis and Hurricane alumnus Matt Alfaro were also injured in the incident, according to a release from the Lethbridge Hurricanes.

 Steve Kidd